If thereâs one thing we learned from our recent newsletter poll, itâs thatâŚ

-That gives you 120,000 miles total, which is enough to book any of the trips below with some wiggle room.
+That puts you right around (or above) 120,000 miles, which is enough to book any of the trips below with some wiggle room.

 Trip One: Multi-city Europe Trip For Two